zamae2138-ops/hacktivism-cybersecurity-research-coss/README.md

 # hacktivism-cybersecurity-research-coss

-This research reflects early academic exposure to cybersecurity concepts, digital ethics, and adversarial behavior in networked systems.
+This repository documents an undergraduate security-focused research project presented at the **Celebration of Student Scholars (COSS)** at Concordia College – Moorhead.

+COSS is a campus-wide academic symposium where students present original research to faculty, peers, and the broader college community.

+This project was completed collaboratively as part of a course and culminated in a formal poster presentation at COSS.
+The research examines historical, cultural, and legal dimensions of hacking and hacktivism, with an emphasis on adversarial behavior in networked systems.

+In addition to research and analysis, the project required **public speaking and technical communication**, including explaining complex cybersecurity concepts, responding to live questions, and presenting findings to a non-specialist audience.
 - [View research poster (PDF)](HacktivismPoster.png)
 - [View research citation (PDF)](Citation.png)